 Towards An Ethically Sustainable And Resilient Healthcare With Systems Thinking

-This two-year research endeavor addresses accountability and resilience in healthcare whistleblowing systems.
+This two-year research endeavour addresses accountability and resilience in healthcare whistleblowing systems.
 It focuses on healthcare professionals' perspectives, using mixed-methods analysis and systems thinking.
 The study employs the Whistleblowing in Health Care© instrument to gather data on individual whistleblowing and participatory methods for team-level analysis.
 It aims to develop a theoretical framework for understanding whistleblowing dynamics in healthcare, offering practical recommendations for stakeholders.
 Outcomes include a refined whistleblowing instrument, international data collection, and insights for ethical policymaking.
 The project lays the groundwork for an ethics simulation software promoting sustainable healthcare practices.
 Forthcoming 2025-2026

 Funded By: The SyMeCo Postdoctoral fellowship programme coordinated by Lero, the Science Foundation Ireland Research Centre for Software, and co-funded by the European Commission's Horizon Europe Marie Skłodowska-Curie COFUND programme and Science Foundation Ireland.

-Whistleblowing in Big Tech:
+Whistleblowing in Big Tech**

 Speak-Up Systems & Digital Platforms